helidon-io/helidon/docs/modules/security/providers.md

 Authentication is based on validating the token (signature, valid before etc.) and on asserting the subject of the JWT subject claim.

+Inline and classpath verification JWK resources are loaded and validated when the provider starts.
+Filesystem and URI resources are loaded on the first authentication request because they may become available later.
+Concurrent requests share that initial load.
+Each attempt has a default 5-second timeout;
+at most two attempts are made, separated by 200 ms, within an 11-second overall retry timeout.
+After the first exhausted batch, the circuit breaker rejects loads for 5 seconds before permitting a recovery probe.
+A successful key set is cached for the life of the provider.
+Configure the standard Timeout, Retry, and Circuit Breaker options under `jwk-loader.timeout`, `jwk-loader.retry`, and `jwk-loader.circuit-breaker`, respectively.
+The 11-second budget accommodates both 5-second attempts and the retry delay.
+Configuration is rejected at startup if the attempt timeout is not positive or exceeds the overall retry timeout.

 For outbound, we support either token propagation (e.g. the token from request is propagated further) or support for generating a brand-new token based on